jagregory/abrash-zen-of-asm/src/chapter-14.md

 ## The Looping Instructions

-And so we come to the 8088's special looping instructions: `jcxz`, `loop`, `loopz`, and `loopnz`.
-You undoubtedly know how `jcxz` and `loop` work by now — we've certainly used them often enough over the last few chapters.
-As a quick refresher, `jcxz` branches if and only if CX is zero, and `loop` decrements CX and branches *unless* the new value in CX is zero.
-None of the looping instructions — not even `loop`, which decrements CX — affects the 8088's flags in any way; we saw that put to good use in a loop that performed multi-word addition in Chapter 9.
+And so we come to the 8088's special looping instructions: `jcxz`{.nasm}, `loop`{.nasm}, `loopz`{.nasm}, and `loopnz`{.nasm}.
+You undoubtedly know how `jcxz`{.nasm} and `loop`{.nasm} work by now — we've certainly used them often enough over the last few chapters.
+As a quick refresher, `jcxz`{.nasm} branches if and only if CX is zero, and `loop`{.nasm} decrements CX and branches *unless* the new value in CX is zero.
+None of the looping instructions — not even `loop`{.nasm}, which decrements CX — affects the 8088's flags in any way; we saw that put to good use in a loop that performed multi-word addition in Chapter 9.

-(In fact, the only branching instruction of the 8088 that affects the FLAGS register are the interrupt-related instructions. `int` sets the Interrupt and Trap flags to 0, disabling interrupts and single-stepping, as does `into` when the Overflow flag is 1, while `iret` sets the entire FLAGS register to the 16-bit value popped from the stack.)
+(In fact, the only branching instruction of the 8088 that affects the FLAGS register are the interrupt-related instructions. `int`{.nasm} sets the Interrupt and Trap flags to 0, disabling interrupts and single-stepping, as does `into`{.nasm} when the Overflow flag is 1, while `iret`{.nasm} sets the entire FLAGS register to the 16-bit value popped from the stack.)

-Given that we're already familiar with `jcxz` and `loop`, we'll take a look at the useful and often overlooked `loopz` and `loopnz`, and then we'll touch on a few items of interest involving `jcxz` and `loop`.
+Given that we're already familiar with `jcxz`{.nasm} and `loop`{.nasm}, we'll take a look at the useful and often overlooked `loopz`{.nasm} and `loopnz`{.nasm}, and then we'll touch on a few items of interest involving `jcxz`{.nasm} and `loop`{.nasm}.
 Always bear in mind, however, that while the special looping instructions are more efficient than the other branching instructions, they're still branching instructions — and that means that they're still slow.
 When performance matters, not-branching is the way to go.

 ### `loopz` and `loopnz`

-`loopz` and `loopnz` (also known as `loope` and `loopne`, respectively) are essentially `loop` with a little something extra added. `loopz` (which we can remember as "loop while zero," as we did with `repz`) decrements CX and then branches unless either CX is 0 *or* the Zero flag is 0.
-Likewise, `loopnz` ("loop while not zero") decrements CX and branches unless either CX is 0 *or* the Zero flag is 1.
-Depending on whether they branch or not, these instructions are anywhere from 0 to 2 cycles slower than `loop`, but all three instructions are the same size, 2 bytes.
+`loopz`{.nasm} and `loopnz`{.nasm} (also known as `loope`{.nasm} and `loopne`{.nasm}, respectively) are essentially `loop`{.nasm} with a little something extra added. `loopz`{.nasm} (which we can remember as "loop while zero," as we did with `repz`{.nasm}) decrements CX and then branches unless either CX is 0 *or* the Zero flag is 0.
+Likewise, `loopnz`{.nasm} ("loop while not zero") decrements CX and branches unless either CX is 0 *or* the Zero flag is 1.
+Depending on whether they branch or not, these instructions are anywhere from 0 to 2 cycles slower than `loop`{.nasm}, but all three instructions are the same size, 2 bytes.

-`loopz` and `loopnz` provide an extremely compact way to repeat a loop up to a maximum number of repetitions while waiting for an event that affects the Zero flag to occur.
+`loopz`{.nasm} and `loopnz`{.nasm} provide an extremely compact way to repeat a loop up to a maximum number of repetitions while waiting for an event that affects the Zero flag to occur.
 If, when the loop ends, the Zero flag isn't in the sought-after state, then the event hasn't occurred within the maximum number of repetitions.

 For example, suppose that we want to search an array for the first entry that matches a particular character.
-Normally, we would do that with `repnz scasb`, but in this particular case we need to perform a case-insensitive search.
+Normally, we would do that with `repnz scasb`{.nasm}, but in this particular case we need to perform a case-insensitive search.
 [Listing 14-6](#L1406) shows a standard solution to this problem, which tests for a match and branches out of the loop when a match is found, or falls through the bottom of the loop if no match exists.
 [Listing 14-6](#L1406) runs in 1134 us for the test case.

 You can probably see where we're heading.
-The `jz`/`loop` pair at the bottom of the loop in [Listing 14-6](#L1406) is an obvious candidate for conversion to `loopnz`, and [Listing 14-7](#L1407) takes advantage of just that conversion.
-Essentially, the test for a match is moved out of the loop in [Listing 14-7](#L1407), with `loopnz` replacing `loop` in order to allow the loop to end either on a match or at the end of the array.
+The `jz`{.nasm}/`loop`{.nasm} pair at the bottom of the loop in [Listing 14-6](#L1406) is an obvious candidate for conversion to `loopnz`{.nasm}, and [Listing 14-7](#L1407) takes advantage of just that conversion.
+Essentially, the test for a match is moved out of the loop in [Listing 14-7](#L1407), with `loopnz`{.nasm} replacing `loop`{.nasm} in order to allow the loop to end either on a match or at the end of the array.
 The result: [Listing 14-7](#L1407) runs in 1036 us, more than 9% faster than [Listing 14-7](#L1407).
 Not a *massive* improvement..but not a bad payoff for replacing one instruction and moving another.

 (Food for thought: [Listings 14-6](#L1406) and [14-7](#L1407) could be speeded up by storing uppercase and lowercase versions of the search byte in separate registers and simply comparing each byte of the array to *both* versions.
 The extra comparison would be a good deal faster than the code used in [Listings 14-6](#L1406) and [14-7](#L1407) to convert each byte of the array to uppercase.)

 ### How You Loop Matters More Than You Might Think

-In the last chapter, I lambasted `loop` as a slow looping instruction.
-Well, it *is* slow — but if you must perform repetitive tasks by branching — that is, if you must loop — `loop` is a good deal faster than other branching instructions.
-To drive that point home, I'm going to measure the performance of the case-insensitive search program of [Listing 14-6](#L1406) with the looping code implemented as follows: with `loop`, with `dec reg16/jnz`, with `dec reg8/jnz`, with `dec mem8/jnz`, and with `dec mem16/jnz`.
-(Remember that `dec reg16` is faster than `dec reg8`, and that byte-sized memory accesses are faster than word-sized accesses.)
+In the last chapter, I lambasted `loop`{.nasm} as a slow looping instruction.
+Well, it *is* slow — but if you must perform repetitive tasks by branching — that is, if you must loop — `loop`{.nasm} is a good deal faster than other branching instructions.
+To drive that point home, I'm going to measure the performance of the case-insensitive search program of [Listing 14-6](#L1406) with the looping code implemented as follows: with `loop`{.nasm}, with `dec reg16/jnz`{.nasm}, with `dec reg8/jnz`{.nasm}, with `dec mem8/jnz`{.nasm}, and with `dec mem16/jnz`{.nasm}.
+(Remember that `dec reg16`{.nasm} is faster than `dec reg8`{.nasm}, and that byte-sized memory accesses are faster than word-sized accesses.)

-[Listing 14-6](#L1406) already shows the `loop`-based implementation.
+[Listing 14-6](#L1406) already shows the `loop`{.nasm}-based implementation.
 [Listings 14-8](#L1408) through [14-11](#L1411) show the other implementations.
 Here are the results:

 | Looping code                               | Listing         | Time    |
 |--------------------------------------------|-----------------|---------|